MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/integrate-scom-managed-instance-with-log-analytics.md

 - To reduce management (RBAC, policies, NSG) activities, we recommend that you keep SCOM Managed Instance and LA workspace in the same subscription and resource group.

-- To reduce onboarding failures on LA integration, the SCOM Managed Instance creation prerequisite script checks if you have the permission to create LA workspace on Azure (Microsoft.Resources/deployments/*, Microsoft.OperationalInsights/workspaces/*).
-For more information, see [Manage access to Log Analytics workspace](/azure/azure-monitor/logs/manage-access?tabs=portal).
+- To onboard Azure Log Analytics workspace to SCOM Managed Instance, you must have right level of permissions, atleast **Log Analytics Contributor**.
+You must assign **Log Analytics Contributor** permissions on the resource group of the workspace to **Microsoft.SCOM Resource Provider**.For more information, see [Manage access to Log Analytics workspace](/azure/azure-monitor/logs/manage-access?tabs=portal).

 ## Permissions required

 To set up LA integration, the minimum privilege required is **Log Analytics Contributor** or **Monitoring Contributor at Resource Group scope**.

-**Data synchronized to Log Analytics workspace**
+**Data types synchronized to Log Analytics workspace**

 The prioritized list of SCOM Managed Instance monitored data that synchronizes to LA workspace are